mounikpatel/naive-bayes-mushroom/README.md

 # naive-bayes-mushroom
-classifying mushrooms as 'edible' or 'poisonous' using naive bayes classifier
+classifying mushrooms as 'edible' or 'poisonous' using naive bayes classifier.